TahminaAkter607/TahminaAkter607/README.md

 <h2 align="left">Hi 👋!
-My name is Tahmina Akter and I'm a Front-End Web Developer & UI/UX Designer, from Bangladesh</h2>
+My name is Tahmina Akter and I'm a Web Developer & UI/UX Designer, from Bangladesh</h2>

 ###